 More detailed information about the patient data we collect and how it is used is available on the GPDPR Data Provision Notice and General Practice Data for Planning and Research Directions 2021 websites with additional links to policies and supporting information.

 If you have already registered a Type 1 Opt-Out with your GP practice your data will not be shared with NHS Digital.
-If you wish to register a Type 1 Opt-Out with your GP practice before data sharing starts with NHS Digital, this should be done by returning this form to your GP practice by 23 June 2021 to allow time for processing it.
+If you wish to register a Type 1 Opt-Out with your GP practice this should be done by returning this form to them.
 If you have previously registered a Type 1 Opt-Out and you would like to withdraw this, you can also use the form to do this.
 You can send the form by post or email to your GP practice or call 0300 3035678 for a form to be sent out to you.
 If you register a Type 1 Opt-Out after your patient data has already been shared with NHS Digital, no more of your data will be shared with NHS Digital.
 NHS Digital will however still hold the patient data which was shared with them before you registered the Type 1 Opt-Out.

 If you don’t want your confidential patient information to be shared by NHS Digital with other organisations for purposes except your own care - either GP data, or other data it holds, such as hospital data - you can register a National Data Opt-Out.